ydahal1/ydahal1/jokes.md

-What type of music do balloons hate?
-Pop music!
+You know what they say about cliffhangers...

 [
-Thu Jul 17 00:30:45 UTC 2025
+Fri Jul 18 00:30:03 UTC 2025
  ]